cc-archive/cc-cert-core/core/commons/creative-commons.md

 ### Learner Toolkit
-Select at least 2 or 3 resources directly relevant to your personal or work related CC needs from the Acquiring Basic Knowledge content and add them to your personal Creative Commons toolkit [link tba](#).
+Select at least 2 or 3 resources directly relevant to your personal or work related CC needs from the Acquiring Basic Knowledge content and add them to your personal Creative Commons toolkit.
 Adding them to your toolkit makes it easy to find and use them when the need arises and makes it easy for you to pass on resources you consider important to others.
 Add comments explaining relevancy and importance.

 ### Community - Collaboration, Appreciation, Recognition, Gratitude